Food as Medicine: a 48-hour inflammation reset

 The night crew can’t take out the trash if you cut their shift.

 None of this requires perfection.
-It simply asks for less friction on your gut.
+Your body simply asks for less friction on your gut.

 “When food stops working”: 6 clues to watch this week